 - iii.
 Askar reminded the Facilities departments about the bid thresholds.
 Purchasing has received some requisitions that have not gone through the proper bidding process.
 These have to be returned to the college, which in turn delays the process.
 Askar offered to re-send the information to the colleges as a reminder of the process.
 It is important to follow the process that were board approved and by the bid limits set by the state, especially because a lot of the funds we are using related to COVID-19 are grant funded so we will have additional audits. - iv.
 Under the Public Contract Code 20651 during a bid process the communication protocol guidelines must be followed and the college should direct vendors/bidders to Purchasing (in writing) to avoid interference.

-• FPDC will review the updated BP/AP's before they are presented to the BOT for approval
+• FPDC will review the updated BP/AP's before they are presented to the BOT for approval after they are shared with the new General Council.

 2. Prequalification List and Process: